Bob's Personal Story

 How it Began

-I went on to be a part of the nationally and internationally recognized elite investigations team–The Undercover Unit–located in Vancouver, British Columbia.
-It was there that I met some of the best cops in my life, who are still dear friends.
-Conducting undercover investigations, infiltrating (and racking up convictions on) everyone from international organized crime figures to small town drug dealers – and everything in between – was where I cut my teeth and honed my craft.
+I went on to join the nationally and internationally recognized elite investigations team–The Undercover Unit–located in Vancouver, British Columbia.
+It was there that I met some of the best cops in my life, some of with whom I am still dear friends.
+Conducting undercover investigations and infiltrating (and racking up convictions on) everyone from international organized crime figures to small town drug dealers was where I cut my teeth and honed my craft.

-Rappelling out of helicopters and down the sides of buildings, blowing up buildings, windows and doors, becoming a marksman shooter, Muy-Thai kick-boxer, and, frankly, a trained killer –was a routine day.
+Rappelling out of helicopters and down the sides of buildings, blowing up buildings, windows and doors, becoming a marksman shooter, Muy-Thai kick-boxer–a trained killer, to be frank–was a routine day.
 We were proud to say that our team held our own, and were just as highly trained as the U.S. Navy Seals who had come to our training compound outside of Ottawa for several weeks of cross-training.